Azerbaijani Armed Forces: Russia

-Russia is one of Azerbaijan's main supplier of arms.
+Russia is one of Azerbaijan's main suppliers of arms.
 "As of today, military and technical cooperation with Russia is measured at $4 billion and it tends to grow further," President Ilham Aliyev said after meeting with Russian President Vladimir Putin in Baku in 2013.

 Israel

 Azerbaijan and Israel cooperate on numerous areas of the defense industry.
-Israel is Azerbaijan's largest weapon supplier with $4.85 billion in sales during 2016 alone.
+Israel was Azerbaijan's largest weapon supplier with $4.85 billion in sales during 2016 alone.
+As of 2023, Turkey was Azerbaijan's largest weapon supplier.
 Azerbaijan has shown great interest in Israeli technology over the years.
 In particular, an agreement was reached over the construction of the factory of intelligence and combat drones in Azerbaijan.

 The Israeli defense company Elta Systems Ltd has had cooperation from Azerbaijan in building the TecSAR reconnaissance satellite system, which can take high-definition photos of ground surfaces in all weather conditions.
 According to Azerbaijani military experts, the TecSAR system will be indispensable for military operations in the mountainous terrains of Azerbaijan.

 As of June 2009, Israel and Azerbaijan had been negotiating on the production of Namer armoured infantry fighting vehicles in Azerbaijan.
 There is no further information as to whether any agreement has been made.

 NATO

-The North Atlantic Treaty Organization (NATO) and Azerbaijan actively cooperate on defence institutional reforms and have developed practical cooperation in many other areas.
+The North Atlantic Treaty Organization (NATO) and Azerbaijan cooperate.
 Azerbaijan's Individual Partnership Action Plan (IPAP) and its Partnership for Peace (PfP) linkages lay out the programme of cooperation between Azerbaijan and NATO.

 The Azerbaijani government has however delayed implementing IPAP-recommended reforms, however, in part at least because no decision had been taken to seek NATO membership.
 This is because Azerbaijan's foreign policy 'seeks to balance interests with the U.S., EU, Russia and Iran.'

 According to a NATO diplomatic source some key officials at NATO headquarters in Brussels were pushing hard for engaging Azerbaijan on the membership question.
 "Turkey, Romania, Italy, Poland, the United Kingdom and the Baltic states," are among the member-states also backing a fast track for Azerbaijan's NATO membership.

 However, Azerbaijan made its policy of not being aligned with a geopolitical/military structure official when it became a full member of the Non-Aligned Movement in 2011.

 There is also a limited amount of military cooperation with the other countries of GUAM: Georgia, Ukraine, Azerbaijan, and Moldova.